Golf Tutorials

 Final Thoughts

-The tiny indents on a golf ball, called dimples, are a testament to how small details can lead to enormous changes in performance.
-By creating a turbulent layer of air, they strategically reduce drag and enhance lift, allowing for the powerful, arcing shots characteristic of modern golf.
+The tiny indents on a golf ball, called dimples, demonstrate how small details can lead to huge changes in performance.
+By creating a turbulent layer of air, they strategically reduce drag and enhance lift, allowing for powerful, arcing shots characteristic of modern golf.
 The specific number, shape, and pattern of these dimples are carefully engineered to fit different types of players and swing speeds.

 Understanding the physics of why your ball flies a certain way is a big step, but applying that insight on the course during a real round is what truly makes a difference.
 To bridge that gap, I've designed Caddie AI.
 When you're facing a tough approach shot over a bunker on a windy day, it can be hard to decide which ball characteristic - lower-spinning or higher-spinning - is your friend.
 You can describe the situation to the app and get an expert-level recommendation in seconds, giving you that extra layer of confidence to commit to your shot and execute it flawlessly.